humza-hmyn/IDS2022F/README.md

 **BIO:** I am a DFW Based independent Data Scientist Student at the University of Texas at Arlington. <br />
 I am interested in:
-1.AI
+1. AI
-2.Bioinformatics
+2. Bioinformatics
-3.Game development
+3. Game development
-4.Data analysis.
+4. Data analysis.

 <br />
 > I survived because the fire inside burned brighter than the fire around me. <br />